carriegale2710/employee-creator/README.md

 - Search Bar (find by name match with query params)
 - Login and authentication service/security (for admin access only) - Context API for frontend?

-## Learning Curves
+## Learning Curves / Questions

 <!-- - What did you struggle with?
 What?
 Why?
 How? -->

 - Setting up Github Actions was a bit tricky in terms of config.
 Too many commits to test it.
-- How to link up back end with front-end ?
+- How to link up back end with front-end ? -> Custom Domain setup

 ---